-

 Are there minimum presence requirements in order to undertake insurance activities in your jurisdiction (and obtain and maintain relevant licenses and authorisations)?

-Apart from other applicable requirements, insurance undertakings must have the centre of their administration and their constitutional seat in Greece and to be established in a specific legal form (i.e. société anonyme, inter-insurance partnership or European company) in order to obtain a license.
-Also, non EU/EEA insurance undertakings that aim to write insurance in Greece must establish a Greek branch further to authorization by the BoG, and appoint a legal representative residing in Greece.
-As regards EU/EEA entities operating in Greece under the freedom to provide services (FOS) or the freedom of establishment (FOE), there are no minimum presence requirements.
+In addition to other applicable requirements, insurance undertakings must have the centre of their administration and their registered seat in Greece and be established in a specific legal form (i.e. société anonyme, inter-insurance partnership or European company) in order to obtain a license.
+Non EU/EEA insurance undertakings that wish to write insurance in Greece must establish a Greek branch following authorization by the BoG and appoint a legal representative residing in Greece.
+EU/EEA insurance undertakings operating in Greece under the freedom of establishment (FOE) are required to have a branch legal representative residing in Greece, while no minimum presence requirements apply to entities operating under the freedom to provide services (FOS).

 -